Can I make my own puzzle?

 Open GeoGebra, start working!

 After you kow exactly how your puzzle should look like, create an applet using GeoGebra to realise it.
 First, go to your resources and create a new one.
 You find this possibility if you go to the Geogebra website and choose GeoGebra classic.

 After opening the classic GeoGebra version, you might want to make sure you adjust it to your personal needs.
 Usually, three things help:

 - The 3D Graphics view

 GeoGebra is able to make polygones into 3 dimensional objects.
 Our example consists of simple shapes.
 If you have more experience with GeoGebra, you will be able to create much more complex shapes.
 To make it easier for us, we first set the points to be fixed to the grid and then select the points tool.

 Make geometrical shapes

 Next, create your geometrical shapes.
-Add dots in a shape describing your objcets base.
+Add dots in a shape and end where you started to close the shape.
 If you chose the option of having the points on the grid, on the left side you see that we avoided commas by that, the coordinates of the points will be wholenumbered.

 Now, you can select the polygone tool - the thing shaped like a triangle - on the upper left menu.
 Click on all the previously created dots.
 Again, in a row, and end where you started.

 Now, make your polygone a 3D object by a so called extrusion.
 To do that, go to the pyramid symbol a little further left and choose Extrude to Prism.
-You will get the shape you created, just with an additional dimension: it gets tall!
+No worries, you will get the shape you created, not a prism ;)